-Any household that includes an employee of a radio or television station is ineligible to participate in a Diary survey or PPM panel.
+Any household that includes an employee of a radio station, television station, or cable television network is ineligible to participate in a Diary survey or PPM panel.

-Additionally, any household that includes an employee of a broadcast television network, cable television network, or advertising agency may not participate in a PPM panel.
+Additionally, any household that includes an employee of a broadcast television network or advertising agency may not participate in a PPM panel.